 The Teufelssee is located in the district of Berlin-Köpenick around 750 m south of the Großer Müggelsee at the foot of the Kleiner Müggelberg in the Köpenicker Bürgerheide.

 The lake measures almost 150 m from northeast to southwest and is a maximum of 100 m wide.
 Its area is around 1.2 hectares.
-The shallow and nutrient-rich lake is a raised bog that was formed in the Ice Age and was created as a sink by the meltwater from the ice.
-On the lake, the Teufelssee forest school maintains a three-kilometer nature trail that leads around the lake, past rare plants such as pond roses, hemlock and sundew.
+The shallow and nutrient-rich lake is a raised bog that was formed during the Ice Age and was created as a sink by the meltwater from the ice.
+At the lake, the Teufelssee forest school maintains a three-kilometer-long nature trail that leads around the lake, past rare plants such as pond roses, water hemlock and sundew.
 Since the ground is partly boggy, a large part of the path leads over wooden board paths.
 A few hundred meters southwest of the lake is the Müggelturm on the western slope of the Kleiner Müggelberg.
-The Müggelberge toboggan run, which is popularly known as the Death Railway (closed), ends near the Teufelssee.
+The Müggelberge toboggan run, popularly known as the Death Railway (closed), ends near the Teufelssee.